wwood/singlem/README.md

 Beyond installing GNU Guix, super-user privileges are not required for installation.

 #### Installation via DockerHub
 A docker image generated from the Guix package is available on DockerHub.
-After installing Docker:
+After installing Docker, run the following, replacing `[RELEASE_TAG]` with a tag from https://hub.docker.com/r/wwood/singlem/tags:
 ```
-docker pull wwood/singlem
+docker pull wwood/singlem:[RELEASE_TAG]
 ```
 If the sequence data to be analyzed is in the current working directory, SingleM can be used like so:
 ```